isabella232/bas-style-kit/README.md

 The BAS GitLab instance is used for [Continuous Deployment](https://gitlab.data.bas.ac.uk/BSK/bas-style-kit/builds) using settings defined in `.gitlab-ci.yml`.

-After deployment, the contents of the `dist` directory will be available through the BAS CDN.

 **Note:** Due to caching, deployed changes may not appear for up to 30 minutes.
+After deployment, the contents of the `dist` directory will be available through:

 ## Provisioning development and staging environments
+* the development instance of the BAS CDN for commits to the *master* branch
+* the production instance of the BAS CDN for tagged commits

 [Terraform](https://terrafrom.io) [1] and access to the
 [BAS Packages Service](https://bitbucket.org/antarctica/bas-packages-service) and